The Mud Rough Guide to Building an Earthbag Roundhouse

 Disadvantages compared to Strawbale

 Earthbag is IDEAL for roundhouses.
 If you're in a seismic area like most of Turkey, then round is the way to go.
 Round is not only aesthetic and soothing to the spirit.
 Circles are the strongest structures you can build.
 Cars have been known to hit earthbag roundhouses with no more than plaster damage.
-Mine has survived a 6.1 earthquake and is in exactly the same condition it was when I built it.
+Mine has survived four earthquakes over 6 and is in exactly the same condition it was when I built it.